 At the same time, today’s smartphones are so bulky, so it might be incredibly uncomfortable to bring your phone with you.
 I had an iPhone 5c before I upgraded either this year, and it was much easier to carry with me while running.
 My phone now is much larger and harder to carry.

-At the same time, you don’t have the versatility of a smartphone like being able to use your phone as a GPS watch or call someone if you need to.
+At the same time, you don’t have the versatility of a smartphone.
+No using your phone as a GPS watch or to call someone if you need to.
 An MP3 player is for music only.

 Running Watch With Music

-If your running watch has the capability to listen to music on it as well, then you can kill two birds with one stone—track your runs and listen to music.
+If your running watch has the capability to play music, then you can kill two birds with one stone—track your runs and listen to music.
 And you won’t have to worry about an additional device, so that’s a plus.